micropython/micropython/README.md

 For Unix port, `libffi` library and `pkg-config` tool are required.
 On Debian/Ubuntu/Mint derivative Linux distros, install `build-essential` (includes toolchain and make), `libffi-dev`, and `pkg-config` packages.
+On some systems (e.g. Debian Jessie)the package `autoconf` and `libtool` may have to be installed in addition.

 Other dependencies can be built together with MicroPython.
 This may be required to enable extra features or capabilities, and in recent